cloudflare/pint/docs/checks/query/cost.md

 This check is used to calculate cost of a query and optionally report an issue if that cost is too high.
 It will run `expr` query from every rule against selected Prometheus servers and report results.
-This check can be used for both recording and alerting rules, but is most useful for recording rules.
+This check can be used for both recording and alerting rules, but is mostly useful for recording rules.

+## Query evaluation duration

+The total duration of a query comes from Prometheus query stats included in the API response when `?stats=1` is passed.
+When enabled pint can report if `evalTotalTime` is higher than configured limit, which can be used either for informational purpose or to fail checks on queries that are too expensive (depending on configured `severity`).

+## Query evaluation samples

+Similar to evaluation duration this information comes from Prometheus query stats.
+There are two different stats that give us information about the number of samples used by given query:

+- `totalQueryableSamples` - the total number of samples read during the query execution.
+- `peakSamples` - the max samples kept in memory during the query execution and shows how close the query was to reach the `--query.max-samples`` limit.

+In general higher `totalQueryableSamples` means that a query either reads a lot of time series and/or queries a large time range, both translating into longer query execution times.
+Looking at `peakSamples` on the other hand can be useful to find queries that are complex and perform some operation on a large number of time series, for example when you run `max(...)` on a query that returns a huge number of results.

+## Series returned by the query

+For recording rules anything returned by the query will be saved into Prometheus as new time series.
+Checking how many time series does a rule return allows us to estimate how much extra memory will be needed.
-`pint` will try to estimate the number of bytes needed per single time series and use that to estimate the amount of memory needed for all time series returned by given query.
+`pint` will try to estimate the number of bytes needed per single time series and use that to estimate the amount of memory needed to store all the time series returned by given query.
 The `bytes per time series` number is calculated using this query: